 Top 10 Human Resources Trends of the Decade

-The top ten trends of the decade for Human Resources staff and the employees served at work were not obvious nor were they easy to pick from my original list.
+The top ten trends of the decade for Human Resources staff and the employees served at work were not obvious nor were they easy to pick from the original list.
 Depending on your company size, your location, and the health and progress of your company and industry, the top ten Human Resources trends may have differed for you.

 It's the Economy